 Event Registration & Advisors’ Roles

 If you work with student groups and organizations, please know they will still be required to register all on-campus meetings and events through PhoenixCONNECT.
-Student Involvement and Moseley Center staff will update the PhoenixCONNECT event form with the list of available spaces/tents, as well as updated room capacities and safety guidelines for the fall semester.
+Student Involvement and Moseley Center staff will update the PhoenixCONNECT event form with the list of available spaces/tents, as well as updated room capacities and safety guidelines.
 Careful consideration of the group size and activity, university health and safety guidelines, and updated room capacities will also be included in the event registration and approval process.
 Communication is being shared directly with all student organization leaders.

 Student Event Managers